codex-academy/FindYourData/steps/ajax.md

 ## Different styles

-Ajax calls can either return sections of HTML that you can render on the client side or it can return some datasets in JSON or XML format which one can use on the client side to render data into the DOM.
+Ajax calls can either return HTML that you can render on the client side.
+They can also return datasets in JSON or XML format which you can use on the client side to render data into the DOM.

-Using the HTML sections is easier to use, but using the returned datasets is a more flexible approach.
+Using HTML can be easier, but using datasets is a more flexible approach.

 ## Realities of AJAX

-AJAX gives you much more flexibility, but makes your client side javascript more complicated.
-As it moves some of the logic from the server side to the client side.
+AJAX gives you much more flexibility, but makes your client side JavaScript more complicated: it moves some of the logic from the server side to the client side.

-> Good news : you can use [handlebars](http://handlebarsjs.com/) templating on the client side.
+You can use [handlebars](http://handlebarsjs.com/) templating on the client side.